-The new holiday in the U.S. marks an important day of Emancipation for African Americans.
+In 2021, the U.S. began marking an important day in its history -- Emancipation for African Americans.

-Americans have a new federal holiday.
-June 19 is now officially called “Juneteenth National Independence Day.”
-But while you may have heard about it, you may not know what it means.
+As of June 19, 2021, Americans have a new federal holiday officially called “Juneteenth National Independence Day.”
+And while you may have heard about it, you may not know what it means.
 The day marks a historic event that took place on June 19, 1865.

 The Emancipation Proclamation on January 1, 1863, declared that all slaves in the Southern states were free, but it took more than two years — June 19, 1865 — for the news to make it to Texas, a state that continued to enslave people, though many had been freed in other Confederate states by then.